Azure/azure-cli-extensions/src/aosm/README.md

 To install, download this wheel and run:
 `az extension add --source path/to/aosm-0.2.0-py2.py3-none-any.whl`

+You must also have helm installed, instructions can be found here: https://helm.sh/docs/intro/install/#through-package-managers

 ## Updating

 We are currently not bumping versions, so if you would like the most up to date version of the CLI.
 You should run: